 Apple's grand unveiling of iCloud brings with it a predictable mix of excitement from end users and potential headaches for IT staff.
-The "consumerization of IT"
+The "consumerization of IT" means the wall between work and home life are crumbling, and iCloud is a bravura example of that.
+But there's a potential bright side, as well as some security risks.

 You're going to want to light up and support the individuals who drag [iCloud] in.